bitquest/bitquest.github.io/_wiki/land.md

 Protecting / Claiming Land
 --------------------------
-In BitQuest, [chunks](http://minecraft.gamepedia.com/Chunk) ("plots" that are 16x16 blocks) are sold at 10 bits (or 10 DOGE in Dogecoin server) each.
+In BitQuest, [chunks](http://minecraft.gamepedia.com/Chunk) ("plots" that are 16x16 blocks) are sold at 100 bits in play.bitquest.co (or 100 DOGE in doge.bitquest.co) each.
 Unlike [the market](/wiki/market.html), bits spent on claiming land are considered donations, and they're spent towards server expenses.

 Please note: Plots are aligned in a grid with chunks, they aren't aligned around the sign.
 To see the grid in-game, press F3 + G (Or FN + F3 + G on some computers).